Sin City is full of activities, entertainment venues, and attractions, but there are also plenty of free things to do in Las Vegas.

 The first time we visited this city was during our 10-day West Coast Road Trip.
 We knew we had to budget accordingly for the entire trip, so we were keen on finding cheap things to do in Las Vegas.

 Well, I’m pleased to tell you that there are lots of fun things you can do around here without spending a fortune.
-While there are many free places and activities in Las Vegas, if you’re traveling on a budget you may want to check out the Go Las Vegas All-Inclusive Pass, which covers more than 45 attractions, so you can make the most of your time and money.
+While there are many free places and activities in Las Vegas, if you’re traveling on a budget you may want to check out the Go Las Vegas All-Inclusive Pass (the best CityPass in Las Vegas), which covers more than 45 attractions, so you can make the most of your time and money.

 Now, here are the 15 best things to do in Las Vegas for free!